neondatabase/website/content/docs/tutorials/neon-prisma-tutorial.md

 - Prisma Migrate: A migration tool for evolving your database schema from prototyping to production
 - Prisma Studio: A GUI tool for viewing and editing data in your database

 This tutorial focusses on setting up Prisma with Neon and performing a migration using Prisma Migrate.
 You will learn how to create a Neon project, set up a Prisma project, model database tables in Prisma, and perform a migration.
-At the end of the tutorial, we'll point you to instructions you can follow to build on the setup in this tutorial by executing queries using Prisma Client.
+At the end of the tutorial, we'll point you to instructions you can follow to build upon this setup by executing queries using Prisma Client.

 ## Step 1: Sign up with Neon